xcp-ng/xcp-ng-org/docs/vms/vms.md

 Refer to the [I can't patch now, what should I do?](#i-cant-patch-now-what-should-i-do) section for an alternative solution.
 :::

+If you're using *XCP-ng Windows PV drivers* 8.2.x, you should use [XenClean](#fully-removing-xen-pv-drivers-with-xenclean) to remove the existing drivers, then install [XCP-ng Windows PV Drivers 9.0.9137 or later](https://github.com/xcp-ng/win-pv-drivers/releases) or [XenServer VM Tools 9.4.1 or later](https://www.xenserver.com/downloads).

+If you're already using *XCP-ng Windows PV drivers 9.0*: Install XCP-ng driver version 9.0.9137 or later.

 If you're using *XenServer Windows PV drivers*: Upgrade to *XenServer VM Tools* 9.4.1 or later.

 If you have enabled the option *Manage Citrix PV drivers via Windows Update*: Install new drivers via Windows Update, or install *XenServer VM Tools* 9.4.1 or later with the option **Install I/O Drivers Now** selected.

 Follow Citrix's guidance in [CTX678047](https://support.citrix.com/s/article/CTX678047-static-ip-loss-when-updating-to-vm-tools-for-windows-933-or-earlier) to avoid losing your static IP settings during an upgrade.

-If you're using *XCP-ng Windows PV drivers* 8.2.x, you should use [XenClean](#fully-removing-xen-pv-drivers-with-xenclean) to remove the existing drivers, then choose one of the following:
-  * On a production system, install [XenServer VM Tools 9.4.1 or later](https://www.xenserver.com/downloads);
-  * If you're not running a production system and want to test the latest *XCP-ng Windows PV drivers*: install XCP-ng driver version 9.0.9065 or later.
-(Note that this requires bringing Windows into test signing mode)

-If you're already using *XCP-ng Windows PV drivers 9.0*: Install XCP-ng driver version 9.0.9065 or later.

 :::tip
 Follow our guide [Updating Windows PV drivers automatically with Group Policy](/guides/winpv-update.md) to automate your driver update process.